 - The deepest recorded evidence of Lionfish in Bermuda and the Caribbean– revealing the spread of this invasive species deeper into the ocean than previously known.
 Published in PeerJ.

 All specimens and samples from the Mission are retained in Bermuda have been accesioned into collections at the Bermuda Aquarium, Museum & Zoo.

-With the aid of the research ships, Baseline Explorer and CCGS Hudson, two Triton submersibles and one remotely operated vehicle (ROV), our scientific teams and a team of technical divers, undertook systematic research and exploration of the North West Atlantic Ocean including Bermuda and the Sargasso Sea:
+Field research was conducted with the aid of the research ships, Baseline Explorer and CCGS Hudson, with technical divers from Global Underwater Explorers operating down to 90metres, two Triton submersibles down to 300metres and a remotely operated vehicle (ROV) down to 1500metres.
+The team undertook systematic research and exploration of the North West Atlantic Ocean including Bermuda and the Sargasso Sea:

 - 13 different research tools deployed.

 - Collection and analysis of 40,000 specimens and samples, 240 video transects and 92miles of geophysical data.

 - Scientists from a dozen different marine research institutes involved in field research.

 Post-Mission, the Nekton Oxford Deep Ocean Research Institute was established.
 Centralised and led by Nekton, this new Institute sits at the heart of a network of international laboratories collaborating to achieve rapid sample and specimen analysis, data processing and publication.

 - Scientists from over a dozen institutes and 11 nations involved in research to accelerate data analysis and multiply impact.

 - Six Research Grants to support scientist’s involvement.